 From CBS, it became clear that there is no clear data to be found anywhere to indicate how many people have a spinal cord injury.
 After they conducted their own research, they concluded that we can use the data we got from the rehabilitation center as official data.

 From the other investigations done from the national health institution(VIC) in 2017 shows that 9% of our population has a physical disability.
 In their report; National Health Survey Curacao 2017 they use the term physical disability for everyone that is blind, deaf and limited mobility.
-From that 8% of the people with physical disability has a limited mobility.
+8% of that 9% of the people with physical disability has a limited mobility.
 From limited mobility we can understand:

 - Spinal Cord injury